CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/DEVELOPMENT.md

 MSYS_NO_PATHCONV=1 code --remote ssh-remote+crustde_rustdevuser /home/rustdevuser/rustprojects
 ```

-In Windows `git-bash`, the MSYS_NO_PATHCONV is used to disable the default path conversion.
+In `Windows git-bash`, the MSYS_NO_PATHCONV is used to disable the default path conversion.
+Beware the difference between slash and backslash.

 ## GitHub in the container